Roco-scientist/NGS-Barcode-Count-GO/README.md

 ### Fastq File
-Accepts gzipped and unzipped fastq files.<br>
+Accepts gzipped and unzipped fastq files.

 ### Sequence Format File
 The sequence format file should be a text file that is line separated by the type of format.
-The following is supported where the '#' should be replaced by the number of nucleotides corresponding to the barcode:<br>
+The following is supported where the '#' should be replaced by the number of nucleotides corresponding to the barcode:

 |Sequence Type|File Code|Number Needed/Allowed|
 |-------------|---------|---------------------|